 - are focused on prevention and cure so that women in the future will live without any threat of ovarian cancer

-The number of community fundraising events held in support of the OCRF grew by 60%, contributing just under
+Community fundraising events held in support of the OCRF contributing just over

 Not only does the OCRF directly channel the most money into ovarian cancer research of any Australian charity, but it strives to be the charity of choice by: